 For instructors, they inform:

-- the content of teaching
+- the content of the course

 - teaching strategies

-- appropriate assessment tasks
+- appropriate assessment activities

 - course evaluation